-Countries with special relationships with NATO can have additional mechanisms for exchanging advice and expertise.
-For instance, the NATO-Ukraine Joint Working Group on Defence Reform provides a forum through which consultation can take place on initiatives as diverse as civil-military relations, defence planning, policy, strategy and national security concepts.
-Moreover, NATO-led multinational teams of experts can visit partner countries to address the education and training requirements listed in the Individual Partnership Action Plans of the countries concerned.
+Additional mechanisms exist for partners that have a special relationship with NATO.
+For instance, the NATO-Ukraine Joint Working Group on Defence Reform provides a forum through which consultation can take place on initiatives as diverse as civil-military relations, defence planning, policy, strategy and national security concepts; in other instances, NATO-led multinational teams of experts can visit partner countries to address the education and training requirements listed in the Individual Partnership Action Plans of the countries concerned.

 Initiatives for the Mediterranean and the Middle East

 A dedicated Middle East Faculty has been established at the NATO Defense College in Rome.
 The Faculty has a unique nature, being focused on curriculum development, academic programme delivery and outreach activities.
-Furthermore, it conducts research on the international security environment and on contemporary strategic issues of interest, with the emphasis on the Middle East and North Africa (MENA) region.
-It also organises both the NATO Regional Cooperation Course and the Senior Executive Regional Conference, with the attendance of Allies, partners and NATO personnel.
-Furthermore, in January 2017, the NATO-ICI Regional Centre in Kuwait was inaugurated in Kuwait as the hub for training, education and other cooperative activities between NATO and its ICI partners in the Gulf.
-Several courses have since been implemented.
+It also conducts research on the international security environment and on strategic issues, with an emphasis on the Middle East and North Africa (MENA) region.

-Collective education and training has been ongoing since the inception of the Alliance in 1949.
-Over time, it has expanded to become an integral part of NATO’s ability to provide security.
-It has expanded geographically, with NATO working with a larger number of countries, and institutionally, with the creation of ACT, a strategic command entirely dedicated to leading transformation throughout the Alliance.
+Since 1949, collective education and training has expanded to become an integral part of NATO’s ability to provide security.
+It has expanded geographically, with NATO working with many countries, and institutionally, with the creation of ACT, a strategic command entirely dedicated to leading transformation throughout the Alliance.